scalatra/scalatra-website/content/guides/2.4/deployment/configuration.md

 </web-app>
 ```

-Now your bootstrap class file can be located in the `com.example.app` package and be named `MyScalatraBootstrap.scala`.
+Now your bootstrap class file can be located in the `org.yourdomain.project` package and be named `MyScalatraBootstrap.scala`.

 #### Mounting multiple servlets (or filters)